 Since butadiene consists of 4 individual p orbitals, the pi-system of butadiene will contain 4 pi molecular orbitals.

 Using the principles we learned from drawing out the pi molecular orbitals of the allyl system, let’s try to draw out what each of these four molecular orbitals should look like.

 We could have also drawn the pi-system with all the shaded lobes pointing up: it’s the same thing.
 The constructive overlap between the lobes results in a pi orbital that extends over the entire length of the pi system (above right); there are zero nodes between the p orbitals themselves.
-A physical interpretation of this orbital is that an electron in this orbital is delocalized over the length of the pi system. [note]
+A physical interpretation of this orbital is that an electron in this orbital is delocalized over the length of the pi system.
+[Note 2]

 The highest-energy molecular orbital is also very easy to draw.
 Just draw n (4 in our case) p orbitals and alternate the phases of each.
 This creates a pi system with three nodes (areas where the lobes change sign).
 We’ve drawn the nodes in as red dotted lines.